 One of the best reasons people should get a prenuptial agreement before marriage is to protect their assets should their relationship end in divorce, or if your partner dies.
-I know that it's unpleasant to consider these things when you feel that you have met that certain someone that you want to spend the rest of your life with.
-But, if you have already been through a divorce, you need to look ahead, as pointed out by the following article.
+I know that it's unpleasant to consider these things when you feel that you have met that certain someone you want to spend the rest of your life with.
+But if you have already been through a divorce, you need to look ahead, as pointed out by the following article.

 I encounter the question more and more these days of - what do you think of prenuptial agreements?
 Are they something to be considered for individuals getting married, and if so, who should use them?

 The answer is that prenuptial agreements are definitely something for marrying individuals to consider.
 The interesting thing is that they're not just a tool for use in situations of divorce.
 They can also be very important tools as a part of estate planning, particularly if the marriage comes later in life and the marrying individuals want to make sure at death that children, friends, or charities receive the assets instead of the automatic rights under the law to the new spouse.

 First, let's briefly discuss the basics of a prenuptial agreement.
 A prenuptial agreement is a legally binding contract signed by spouses-to-be that governs how their assets will be divided in the event a marriage is terminated by death, divorce, separation, or annulment.
 In particular, it spells out in precise detail who owns which assets, which assets are held jointly, and the rights and obligations of each partner.
 In some cases, related issues, such as alimony, child support, and the provisions of inheritance, may also be covered.

 For the agreement to hold up in court, both partners MUST be represented by legal counsel - in fact, by separate legal counsel.
 Each partner must fully disclose all financial assets and liabilities to ensure the agreement is not legally voided in the future.